make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - Lerp also works nicely with [vectors](./vector.html):
   - Vectors can represent the coordinates of a position or a velocity.
+  - A vector has a length and a direction.
+  - To negate a vector, you just negate its coordinates.
   - To add two vectors, you just add the components.
   - Multiplication by a number
     also is applied component-wise,